Tiger Woods is going for his fourth US Open victory at Pebble Beach. Check out his record in the tournament here.

 The US Open returned to Bethpage Black and Pebble Beach in 2009 and 2010 respectively and Tiger produced top-10 performances at both.

-Do you think he can win in 2018 at Shinnecock Hills?
+Do you think he can win in 2019 at Pebble Beach?
 At the last two tournaments in 1995 and 2004 he withdrew and came in a tie for 17th respectively.

 Don’t forget to follow Golf Monthly on Facebook, Twitter, and Instagram.